 I'll be the first to admit that I think my kids eating healthy is a priority, but that in actuality convenience sometimes trumps that.
-Yogurt pouches and homemade granola bars are healthy enough, but we're not always hitting the recommended number of fruits and veggies.
+Yogurt pouches and Healthy Homemade Granola Bars are healthy enough, but we're not always hitting the recommended number of fruits and veggies.

 For Ethan though, we've had to make it more of a game, and reward him for eating the foods he'll tolerate, but doesn't love, like bananas and pears.
 This chart works to both keep us focused on his healthy eating, as well as motivating him to 'eat the rainbow.'
-Weekly rewards – small toys or a new book - go a long way to making this more successful.
+Weekly rewards - a small toy, new toothbrush or a new book - go a long way to making this more successful.

 Copy Right Notice: You may print and download these files solely for your own non-commercial use provided that you agree not to change or delete any copyright or proprietary notices from the materials.
 For more information, please see our Copy Right Notice.

 I have used Canon printers for many years, and now really like the Pixma series, which work wonderfully!

 - Select the highest print quality under your printer settings.